dvorav/02-CSS-AND-BOOTSTRAP/README.md

 ![HTMLCSS](CSS/images/contactPage.png)

-This image shows the portfolio.html being responsive.
+This image shows the portfolio.html with the projects that I've done.

 ![HTMLCSS](CSS/images/portfolioImg.png)